Are you looking for the best Photoshop alternatives?

 Lightroom provides an easy solution for photographers looking to manage, edit, and publish their photos.
 For example, editing tones and colors are easy thanks to advanced controls in the Edit module.
 Even local adjustments or retouches are very easy to apply.
 Plus, you can also use readily available Lightroom Presets to save time.

 Entire batches can be sorted through, selected, edited, and exported with just a few clicks.
 You can also post to some social media sites (Facebook, Flickr, Blurb, and Behance) directly from Lightroom.
 Photoshop and Lightroom go together in Adobe’s Photography subscription plan.
-However, most photographers will find themselves skipping Photoshop a lot, once you get into Lightroom!
+However, when given a choice between Lightroom vs Photoshop, most photographers will prefer the simplicity and powerful photo management features of Lightroom!

 Price: available with the Adobe CC Photography Plan – starting from 9.99$/month Platform: Windows and Mac